 What shares can New Zealand residents invest in?

 The stock markets that you are able to access will ultimately depend on your chosen broker.
-For example, eToro offers over 800 shares across 17 different markets.
+For example, Capital.com offers over 2,400 shares across many different markets.
 IG takes things to a whole new level as it offers more than 13,000 different shares!

 What does it mean to 'invest' in shares?